octaviousrex/Gizmo-OS/README.md

+# I have moved this project to Gizmo OS Version 2

 # GizmoOS
 GizmoOS is my personal Operating System, being built with COSMOS.
 I will upload the project when I finish the FAT filesystem because then I think it will be presentable.
 The Password is 1234, but the code can be changed for a different one.
 See "What it does right now" for details.